NarrativeScience-old/pynocular/README.md

 ### Type checking and mypy support

-Pynocular supports mypy in a limited way.
+Pynocular is fully type hinted and supports mypy in a limited way.
 Using mypy with the Pydantic mypy plugin will provide type checking for Pynocular database models' usual pydantic fields, but by default mypy will not know about the DatabaseModel specific methods.

 e.g.
 ```python